Doctors’ tribunal service updates guidance following accusations of ‘leniency’

 Tribunal rulings appeared too lenient in a number of sexual misconduct cases, a report found.

-The doctors’ tribunal service has strengthened guidance after a report revealed that sanctions for doctors found guilty of sexual misconduct may be “too lenient”.
+The doctors’ tribunal service has strengthened guidance following a report revealed that sanctions for doctors found guilty of sexual misconduct may be “too lenient”.

 Research published in The Bulletin of the Royal College of Surgeons (RCS) of England in September saw experts analyse 222 new Medical Practitioners Tribunal Service (MPTS) cases between August 2023 and August 2024.